 2. Then put the corned beef in the pot again and generously cover it with water.
 You can add in the season pack if it comes with one; if not, add 1 bay leaf and 10 – 15 peppercorns.

 3. Bring it to a boil again.
 Then lower to a simmer.
 Cover the pot.

 4. Cook for 1 1/2 – 2 hours per pound.
 (The USDA says about 1 hour per pound cooking time, but that wasn’t nearly enough time for mine.
 So at the minimum, plan in extra cooking time just in case.)

 1. Rinse a head of green cabbage and cut into wedges.

 2. Place in a pot and cover with water.
 Add a dash of salt.
 Bring to a boil.
 Then simmer it for about 20 minutes until soft and tasty.

 3. You can add it to the corned beef water for the last 5 – 10 minutes if desired for flavoring.
 OR you can cook it with the corned beef the whole time if desired.

 Many people serve corned beef and cabbage with carrots and potatoes.
 Boil the potatoes and cook them until soft.
 Then add them in with the corned beef at the end if desired for flavoring.

 Steam or boil chunks of peeled carrots until soft and then add to the corned beef pot at the end if desired for flavoring.

 This article was posted on Tuesday, March 22nd, 2011 at 5:28 pm and is filed under Corned Beef and Cabbage, Countries & Cultures, Holidays Around the World, Ireland, Irish Cuisine, Main Course, Recipes of the World, St. Patrick's Day, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.